 Experiment with masturbation toys.
 Learn whether you respond to penetration by using dildos and smooth, insertable vibrators.
 Think you are a clitoral gal?
 Your choices are many and varied.
 Do your swelling labia beg for attention?
 Or perhaps you respond wildly to anal or nipple stimulation.
 You don’t have to choose just one.
 Each of us expresses a unique symphony of preferences.

 The point is there is no right—or wrong—answer to the ways arousal works for you, and Bloom is here to respond to the full range of women’s sexuality.
 There are toys for every woman’s choices.

 Do not be discouraged.
 You are new to a grand journey of discovery.
 Give yourself permission to explore your possibilities.
 You’ll then be ready to share your knowledge with partners who can appreciate and augment your power and joy.

-Dear Dr Ren and Bloom,
+Dear Dr Ren,

 I’ve always dated men, and happily so.
 I like sex with men.
 But recently I watched some lesbian porn that really turned me on.
 I would like to find out what sex with another woman would be like, but I’m not interested in adopting a lesbian lifestyle.

 You are what we describe as “bi-curious.”
 Though you are not actually questioning your heterosexual orientation, you would like to experiment with what sex with a woman feels like.
 This is common, especially as our culture is becoming more tolerant of sexual experimentation.
 Recent research, notably by Meston and Diamond, validates the fluidity of women’s erotic arousal targets throughout their lifespans.